lakhanp1/KERS_project/README.md

 ```

 #### R package `chipmine` with utility functions for ChIPseq data management and processing
 `chipmine` is under active development.
-For the analysis involving current manuscript, `chimpine v1.6.0` was used.
+For the analysis involving current manuscript, `chimpine` from branch `KERS_paper` was used.
 ``` R
 devtools::install_github(repo = "lakhanp1/chipmine", ref = "KERS_paper")
 ```